 A minor part of the awarded funding may be approved for larger grants, primarily for

-- more comprehensive, inter-disciplinary and/or inter-faculty projects that are of strategic significance for the college/university.
+- inter-disciplinary projects that are of strategic significance.

-An application for funding for medium-expensive equipment should include a product description that, as appropriate, briefly outlines the sub-projects that will make use of the equipment.
-In the case of an application from several researchers, one should be the main applicant.
+An application for funding for equipment should include a project description that briefly outlines the sub-projects that will make use of the equipment.

 - Applicant’s CV (max 2 pages)